Palem1988/blocknetdx-utils/README.md

 ```

+# In Progress

+- Better code modularity.
+- Code refactorings, cleaning and improvements for unit tests.
+- Logging parameters when an assertion error occurs.
+- Central easy-to-use test launchers.
+- Completing defined sequence tests.

+# TODO

+- Add test case where Token and Address are not consistent.
+- Running tests and analyzing results.
+- Comment improvements.

 # Testing model

 - The code uses randomness to generate various groups of data and scenarios and mix them together (valid, invalid, out-of-bounds data).